 Second, we gave an in-depth analysis of the problem by considering the smartcard hardware trends.
-Based on this analysis, we assumed a smartcard with a reasonable stable memory of a few MB and a small RAM of some KB, and we derived design rules for a PicoDBMS architecture.
+Based on this analysis, we assumed a smartcard with a reasonable stable memory of a few megabytes and a small RAM of some kilobytes, and we derived design rules for a PicoDBMS architecture.

-Third, we proposed a new highly compact storage model that combines Flat Storage (FS), Domain Storage (DS) and Ring Storage (RS).
-Ring Storage reduces the indexing cost to its lowest bound.
-Based on storage cost evaluation, we derived guidelines to decide the best way to store an attribute.
+Third, we proposed a new highly compact storage model that combines flat storage (FS), domain storage (DS), and ring storage (RS).
+Ring storage reduces the indexing cost to its lowest bound.
+Based on performance evaluation, we derived guidelines to decide the best way to store an attribute.

-Finally, we proposed query processing techniques which handle complex query plans with no RAM consumption.
+Fourth, we proposed query processing techniques which handle complex query plans with no RAM consumption.
 This is achieved by considering extreme right-deep trees which can pipeline all operators of the plan including aggregates.
-We measured the performance of our execution model with an implementation of our query engine on two old-fashion computers which we configured to be similar to forthcoming smartcard architectures.
+We also argued that, if query optimization is needed, the strategy should be exhaustive search.
+We measured the performance of our execution model with an implementation of our query engine on two old-fashioned computers which we configured to be similar to forthcoming smartcard architectures.
 We showed that the resulting performance matches the smartcard application's requirements.